-We will follow the procedures set out by the Gloucestershire Safeguarding Children Executive (Appendix 2)
+We will follow the procedures set out by the Gloucestershire Safeguarding Children Partnership (Appendix 2)

-- 1. Any member of staff, temporary and supply staff and volunteers who by virtue of a child's behaviour or appearance becomes suspicious of abuse, or is told by a child or adult that abuse has taken place, should immediately inform the Designated Safeguarding Lead within the school i.e. the Head Teacher or in her absence, the Deputy Designated Safeguarding Lead (the Deputy Head Teacher or Family Support Worker). - 2.
+- 1. Any member of staff, temporary and supply staff, and volunteers who by virtue of a child's behaviour or appearance becomes suspicious of abuse, or is told by a child or adult that abuse has taken place, should immediately inform the Designated Safeguarding Lead within the school i.e. the Head Teacher or in her absence, the Deputy Designated Safeguarding Lead (the Deputy Head Teacher or Family Support Worker). - 2.
 If there is injury and the injury requires immediate treatment, the nominated person should arrange this without delay in whichever way seems most appropriate and then continue to follow the procedure below. - 3.
 If a child begins to talk about an abusive incident, s/he should be allowed to speak, and be listened to carefully.
 Time should be taken to gain an understanding of what the child is trying to say.
 No promise of confidentiality should be made. - 4.
 The concern should be accurately and legibly recorded in writing by the member of staff and passed immediately to the Designated Safeguarding Lead.
-A full written record of the nature and the circumstances surrounding the concern should be kept. - 5.
-Contact the Children's Practitioner Advice Line for advice if necessary (01452 426565).

-Any concern regarding attendance coupled with illness or reticence to share information or delaying tactics used by parents should be followed up by logging a Child Welfare Concern as above.

-- 6. If the decision is taken to make a referral, unless concerns involve serious injury or sexual abuse, tell parents that you are worried about how the child seems and that you are going to make a referral. - 7.
-The designated person should contact Gloucestershire MASH to make a referral for an assessment (01452 426565).
+A full written record of the nature and the circumstances surrounding the concern should be kept on the school's system. - 5.
+Contact the Children's Practitioner Advice Line for advice if necessary (01452 426565). - Any concern regarding attendance coupled with illness or reticence to share information or delaying tactics used by parents should be followed up by logging a Child Welfare Concern as above. - 6.
+If the decision is taken to make a referral, unless concerns involve serious injury or sexual abuse, tell parents that you are worried about how the child seems and that you are going to make a referral. - 7.
+The designated person will contact Gloucestershire MASH to make a referral for an assessment (01452 426565).
 A Multi Agency Request Form (MARF) should be completed within 48 hours as written confirmation of a verbal request (Appendix 3), using the Gloucestershire Children's Services Portal. - 8.
 The referrer will be contacted by a social worker within 24 hours (or immediately if an immediate risk) to discuss further action. - 9.
 Social care will then take responsibility for managing any subsequent enquiries.
-(If accepted the referral will lead to an Initial Assessment to determine whether there is suspected actual harm or likely significant harm.
-A Strategy meeting may be convened within 5 days of referral and Section 17/47 procedures followed). - 10.
-Staff members should be prepared to attend Case Conferences and supply information, in writing if possible, as to any allegations made at school, other concerns regarding the child's behaviour at school or contact with the parent(s)/carer(s) as well as academic and general progress at school.
+(If accepted the referral will lead to a Section 17 Single Assessment to determine whether there is suspected actual harm or likely significant harm.
+A Strategy meeting may be convened and Section 47 procedures followed). - 10.
+Staff members should be prepared to attend Safeguarding Conferences and supply information, in writing if possible, as to any allegations made at school, other concerns regarding the child's behaviour at school or contact with the parent(s)/carer(s) as well as academic and general progress at school.
 If unable to attend, written reports should be submitted. - 11.
-School staff should be prepared to be part of the Child Protection Plan formulated by the case conference and to monitor future behaviour.
-They must also be prepared to be part of the core group and/or multi-agency meetings, where appropriate.
+School staff should be prepared to be part of the Child Protection Plan formulated by the Safeguarding Conference and to monitor future behaviour.
+They must also